tracy-tucker/my-first-gatsby-site/NOTES.md

  building-block component - smaller components that represent just a part of a page's UI (instead of an entire page).
 (Navbar, Sidebar, etc.)

  pre-built component - maintained by another package (such as Gatsby).
 You can import it and use it without knowing what's under the hood (Link)

+ Gatsby is already configured with GraphQL and CSS Modules